Classic Texas Burger

 Notes

 2. Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
-The nutritional value will vary based on the type of ingredients used (example: burger buns, ground of beef, cheese, and any additional toppings).
+The nutritional value will vary based on the ingredients used (example: burger buns, ground beef, cheese, and any additional toppings).
 It does not include the nutrition for any substitutions or additions.

 3. Be sure to check out the Key Ingredients along with the Recipe Tips and Notes sections found in the post, for more tips, options, substitutions, and variations for this recipe!
 You will also find step-by-step photos.